incrediblesound/nebulaDB/README.md

 NebulaDB
 ======
 NebulaDB is a simple and intuitive graph database with a minimalist schema.
+DISCLAIMER: This is an experimental project.
+Records are saved to disk in a parseable text format via the node.js file system api.
+There are no hardcore optimizations and the code is not aware of how the kernel is managing (or not managing) the reads and writes.
+As a result this DB should not be used for serious production software.
+If you want to explore, hack, and help me improve it then please join the fun.

 NebulaDB runs on a Node server.
 There is a Node.js module for interfacing with the NebulaDB server that can be found [here](https://github.com/incrediblesound/node-nebula).
 To run this database, clone the repository or download from npm:
 ```shell